sergiy79/codecombat/Summer-Project-Ideas-List.md

 ### <a name="ipad"/> Improve iPad App Performance

-CodeCombat is a web app written with cross-platform HTML5 in mind from the start, and we developed a complete iPad app to which wraps it in Apple's new, fast WKWebView.
+CodeCombat is a web app written with cross-platform HTML5 in mind from the start, and we developed a complete iPad app which wraps it in Apple's new, fast WKWebView.
 Unfortunately, it's still too slow and uses too much memory, so we can't release it.
 If you like optimizing performance, here's a challenge for you!

 *Expected results:* Players can have fun playing CodeCombat on iPad.